mariadb-corporation/mariadb-columnstore-server/README.md

 Building can do be as a non-root user.
 If you do a "build install", it will install the binaries in /usr/local/mariadb/columnstore and the use of sudo is required.

-Currently building has only been certified on CentOS 7.0.
+Currently building has only been certified on CentOS 6.6, 6.7 and 7.0.
 Building on other platforms will be certified in a later release.

 To build the current development branch
   * git clone https://github.com/mariadb-corporation/mariadb-columnstore-server.git